Marine debris: Coastal and river clean ups

 Techniques for collecting and removing marine (or riverine) debris include the use of debris skimmer boats (pictured).
 Devices such as these can be used where floating debris presents a danger to navigation.
 For example, the US Army Corps of Engineers removes 90 tons of "drifting material" from San Francisco Bay every month.
 The Corps has been doing this work since 1942, when a seaplane carrying Admiral Chester W. Nimitz collided with a piece of floating debris and sank, costing the life of its pilot.
 The Ocean cleanup has also created a vessel for cleaning up riverine debris, called Interceptor.
 Once debris becomes "beach litter", collection by hand and specialized beach-cleaning machines are used to gather the debris.

 There are also projects that stimulate fishing boats to remove any litter they accidentally fish up while fishing for fish.

 Elsewhere, "trash traps" are installed on small rivers to capture waterborne debris before it reaches the sea.
 For example, South Australia's Adelaide operates a number of such traps, known as "trash racks" or "gross pollutant traps" on the Torrens River, which flows (during the wet season) into Gulf St Vincent.

 In lakes or near the coast, manual removal can also be used.
 Project AWARE for example promotes the idea of letting dive clubs clean up litter, for example as a diving exercise.

-Once a year there is a diving marine debris removal operation in Scapa Flow in the Orkneys, run by Ghost Fishing UK, funded by World Animal Protection and Fat Face Foundation.
+Once a year there is a diving marine debris removal operation in Scapa Flow in Orkney, run by Ghost Fishing UK, funded by World Animal Protection and Fat Face Foundation.

 Cleanup of marine debris can be stymied by inadequate collaboration across levels of government, and a patchwork of regulatory authorities (responsibility often differs for the ocean surface, the seabed, and the shore).
 For example, there are an estimated 1600 abandoned and derelict boats in the waters of British Columbia.
 In 2019 Canada's federal government passed legislation to make it illegal to abandon a vessel but enforcement is hampered because it is often difficult to determine who owns an abandoned boat since owners are not required to have a license – licensing is a provincial government responsibility.
 The Victoria-based non-profit Dead Boats Disposal Society notes that lack of enforcement means abandoned boats are often left to sink, which increases the cleanup cost and compounds the environmental hazard (due to seepage of fuel, oil, plastics, and other pollutants).